A Polygonal Discontinuous Galerkin Method with Minus One Stabilization: Realizing a computable stabilizing term

 \section{Realizing a computable stabilizing term}

 In order for the proposed method to be practically feasible, we need to construct a computable bilinear form $s_K$ satisfying (\ref{sK1}) and (\ref{sK2}).
-The numerical realization of scalar product for negative Sobolev spaces has been the object of several papers \cite{BPV,BCT00,Arioli}.
-In particular, this can be done using the approach of \cite{AlgStab}.
-Following such paper, we introduce an auxiliary space $W_K \subseteq H^1(K)$, satisfying
+The numerical realization of scalar products for negative Sobolev spaces has been the object of several papers \cite{BPV,BCT00,Arioli}.
+In particular, following the approach of \cite{AlgStab}, we introduce an auxiliary space {$Y_K \subseteq \Hstar(K) = \{v \in H^1(K), \ \fint_K v = 0\}$}, satisfying